Three wounded as hundreds of thousands of protesters defy Myanmar junta

 (Reuters) - Supporters of ousted Myanmar leader Aung San Suu Kyi clashed with police on Friday as hundreds of thousands joined nationwide pro-democracy demonstrations in defiance of the junta’s call to halt mass gatherings.

+The United Nations human rights office said more than 350 people, including officials, activists and monks, have been arrested in Myanmar since the Feb.
+1 military coup, including some who face criminal charges on “dubious grounds”.

+The U.N. rights investigator for Myanmar told a special session of the Human Rights Council in Geneva that there were “growing reports, photographic evidence” that security forces have used live ammunition against protesters, in violation of international law.

-Mostly peaceful protests erupted around the Southeast Asian country in the biggest mass demonstrations so far against last week’s military coup, a day after Washington slapped sanctions on the generals who led the takeover.
+The mass protests on Friday were mostly peaceful but were the biggest so far, and came a day after Washington slapped sanctions on generals who led the takeover.

-Three people were wounded when police fired rubber bullets to break up a crowd of tens of thousands of protesters in the southeastern town of Mawlamyine, a Myanmar Red Cross official told Reuters.
+Three people were wounded when police fired rubber bullets to break up a crowd of tens of thousands in the southeastern city of Mawlamyine, a Myanmar Red Cross official told Reuters.

-Footage broadcast by Radio Free Asia showed police charging at protesters, grabbing one of them and smashing him in the head.
-Stones are then thrown at police before the shots are fired.
+Footage broadcast by Radio Free Asia showed police charging at protesters, grabbing one and smashing him in the head.
+Stones were then thrown at police before the shots were fired.

 “Three got shot – one woman in the womb, one man on his cheek and one man on his arm,” said Myanmar Red Cross official Kyaw Myint, who witnessed the clash.